codefuse-ai/MFTCoder/mft_peft_hf/README.md

 ## Running Scripts

-We provide a shell script to performation evaluation with our provided image in [src/evaluation//launch_evaluate.sh](src/evaluation//launch_evaluate.sh):
+We provide a shell script to perform evaluation with our provided image in [src/evaluation//launch_evaluate.sh](src/evaluation//launch_evaluate.sh):

 ```shell